Samsung/Tizen.CircularUI/doc/guide/CircleStepper.md

 `CircleStepper` has the following properties:

 - LabelFormat: This property gets or sets the format in which the value is shown.
-- MarkerColor: This property changes the color of the marker to the value selected.
-- MarkerLineWidth: This property gets and sets the length of the marker.

 This example consists of `StackLayout` with a `CircleStepper` and two Labels in the `CirclePage`.
 Since 9 is set to `Minimum` and `LabelFormat` is set to "% 1.1f", "9.0" appears on the screen.
 Since the `Increment` is 7.5, it increases by 7.5 when you turn the bezel and increase the `Value`.
 The `Maximum` defined value is 99, hence the marker does not exceed this value.
-Since the `MarkerColor` is set to "Coral", it will be displayed as the corresponding color.

 ![](data/CircleStepper.png)